-- AIDS acceptable in all references for acquired immune deficiency syndrome, sometimes written as acquired immunodeficiency syndrome.
+AIDS - acceptable in all references for acquired immune deficiency syndrome.
 The scientific name for the virus is human immunodeficiency virus, or HIV (never HIV virus).
-Can be written as HIV/AIDS.
+May be written as HIV/AIDS.
 Compound modifier.
 (Ex.
-HIV-positive patient; HIVnegative individual.) - affect, effect affect is a verb, meaning influence.
+HIV-positive patient; HIV-negative individual.)

+affect, effect - affect is a verb, meaning influence.
 (Ex.
-A new study reveals that drug shortages affecting emergency care have skyrocketed in the United States in recent years.)
+A new study reveals drug shortages affecting emergency care have skyrocketed in the United States in recent years.)
 Effect is generally used as a noun, meaning result.
 (Ex.
 The effect was overwhelming.)
 Effect can be used as verb, meaning to cause.
 (Ex.
-He will effect change in his new position.) - African American No hyphen.
-See Race and Diversity on page 14-15. - age always use figures.
+He will effect change in his new position.)

+African American - No hyphen.
+(See Race and Diversity, on page 16-17)

+age - always use figures.
 Ages written before a noun or as a substitute for a noun use hyphens.
 (Ex.
 The 26-year-old patient.
 The patient, who is 26 years old.)